brutella/hc/README.md

 ### Callbacks

-You get a callback when the power state is changed by a client.
+You get a callback when the power state of a switch changed by a client.

 ```go
 sw.OnStateChanged(func(on bool) {